 4. Act Like a Kid

 Take a trapeze class.
 Visit a theme park.
 Build with Legos.
 Color.
 Watch Disney movies.
 Kids do have the most fun, and they know how to leap into a moment with abandon and without self-consciousness.
 Remind yourself to approach life with a lighter heart.
 While recovery is serious, every moment of your life doesn’t have to be heavy.

 5. Acknowledge Others

 Drug rehab and alcohol rehab give you plenty of time to focus on yourself.
 Celebrate your sobriety by thinking outward and doing good for others.
 Participate in a charity walk every year, donate your time to a non-profit or religious organization.
 Thinking of others makes you realize that life isn’t all about you—and that’s a good thing.
 Your recovery doesn’t only benefit you, but the people around you.

-Choose Beachside Rehab in Fort Pierce, Florida, an inpatient drug rehab and alcohol rehab facility, for individualized detoxification, holistic healing, and recovery.
+Choose Beachside Rehab in West Palm Beach, Florida, an inpatient drug rehab and alcohol rehab facility, for individualized detoxification, holistic healing, and recovery.
 Call today at 866-349-1770 to speak with a trained admissions counselor.

 Photo by Cristian Escobar on Unsplash